 You won't encounter much money at Nibana.
 You might want to buy some drinks or snacks at the center camp.

 In theory they accept European/Meastro debit cards, but the Internet connection is really flaky, so it often doesn't work.
 So please bring cash or use the ATM in the the village of Coullons (3KM).

 We love doggies, but no, you cannot bring them.
 We only allow humans and unicorns.

-Unfortunately we cannot guarantee that the terrain is fully wheelchair accessible.
-Feel free to get in touch if you have any questions about this.
+We're aiming to be as inclusive as possible.
+Unfortunately we can't guarantee that the festival grounds for the Summer Festival are fully wheelchair accessible.
+We strive to be as inclusive as possible, so please get in touch if you have any questions/suggestions about this.

 Note: the venue we use for our winter events is fully wheelchair accessible.